About HMK

 In 2003 artists Danielle van Zuijlen and Bart Lodewijks took over the guesthouse/exhibition space construction under the newly established ‘Stichting Kunstenaarsinitiatief Hotel Mariakapel (HMK)’.
 Since its founding in 2003, the leadership has been transferred to a different team every three to four years.
 HMK has been lead by Daniel Dennis de Wit and Jantine Wijnja, Josine Siderius, Wouter Sibum and Bas Hendrikx, Irene de Craen and Steve Scheirsen.
 Under the leadership of the latter two HMK’s programming centred around the two-year research program Undercurrents (2018-19).

 In 2019, HMK was led by an editorial committee (Miriam Wistreich, Maja Bekan, Griet Menschaert).
 Together they developed the program Slow Burn (2020) which was subsequently curated and lead by Wistreich.
 The following year, with On Shelter (2021), the team consisted of Tirza Kater (Artistic Leader), Annelien de Bruin (Business Leader) and HMK alum Rik Dijkhuizen (Program & Communication).
-At the end of 2021, Tirza was succeeded by artistic director Inez Piso.
-The current annual program is called Grammar of the Architecture.
+At the end of 2021, Tirza was succeeded by director Inez Piso-Tuncay.

 Today, HMK is an internationally renowned place where artists from all over the world come for a period of research, reflection and production of new work.
 The specific context and location is the main inspiration for the development of experimental contemporary art projects.